 \subsection{Visual classifications}

-At first we have classified our entire sample visually based on their \hi morphologies.
-For visual classification, we have assessed \hi morphologies based on the 3$\sigma$ column density contours.
-We have visually classified in three different classes: settled, one-sided / disturbed, and unsettled, similar to the work by \cite{Molnar2021}, who classified \hi morphologies of the galaxies in the Coma cluster.
+We first visually classified galaxies in our entire sample based on their \hi morphologies.
+For the visual classification, we assessed the \hi morphologies based on the 3$\sigma$ column density contours and considered three different classes: settled, one-sided or disturbed, and unsettled \hi discs, similar to \cite{Molnar2021}, who classified \hi morphologies of the galaxies in the Coma cluster.

-\begin{enumerate} \item \textbf{Settled sources} (VClass 1) - These are sources in which the \hi distribution is already `settled' i.e. they have symmetric \hi morphologies centred on a stellar disc and a velocity gradient consistent with rotation.
-Spatially unresolved \hi sources were also included to this category as well.
+\begin{enumerate} \item \textbf{Settled sources} (Vclass 1) are sources in which the \hi distribution is already settled, that is, their symmetric \hi morphologies are centred on a stellar disc and their velocity gradient is consistent with rotation.
+Spatially unresolved \hi sources were also included in this category.